Staffordshire Rangers: Postwar

 The regiment later dropped the searchlight part of its designation.
 On 1 May 1961, P and R Batteries reverted to the infantry role and were amalgamated with 6th Bn North Staffs to form 5th/6th Bn, while a Troop of Q Battery joined 7th Bn Cheshire Regiment.

-In 1967 the 5/6th North Staffs and 7th Cheshire were both merged into the Mercian Volunteers, the 5/6th Bn becoming C (Staffordshire) Company.
-When the Mercian Volunteers were disbanded in 1988, C Company transferred to 3rd (Volunteer) Battalion Staffordshire Regiment(The Prince of Wales's).
+In 1967, the 5/6th North Staffs and 7th Cheshire were both merged into the Mercian Volunteers, the 5/6th Bn becoming C (Staffordshire) Company.
+When the Mercian Volunteers were disbanded in 1988, C Company was transferred to 3rd (Volunteer) Battalion Staffordshire Regiment(The Prince of Wales's).
 This battalion in turn was disbanded in 1999, with C Company becoming C (Stafford) Company of the West Midlands Regiment.
-In 2007 the West Midlands Regiment was merged into Mercian Regiment, with the Staffordshire lineage being continued by 3rd Battalion.
+In 2007, the West Midlands Regiment was merged into Mercian Regiment, with the Staffordshire lineage being continued by 3rd Battalion.

 Honorary Colonel

 The following officers served as Honorary Colonel of the regiment: